quii/learn-go-with-tests/structs/readme.md

 Our code does the job, but it doesn't contain anything explicit about rectangles.
 An unwary developer might try to supply the width and height of a triangle to these functions without realising they will return the wrong answer.

 We could just give the functions more specific names like `RectangleArea`.
-A neater solution would be to add the define our own _type_ called `Rectangle` which encapsulates this concept for us.
+A neater solution is to define our own _type_ called `Rectangle` which encapsulates this concept for us.

 We can create a simple type using a **struct**.
 A struct is just a named collection of fields where you can store data.